Netdex/twinject/README.md

 |Collect Powerups      |❌   |✔️  |✔️  |❌  |
 |Target Enemies        |❌   |❌  |❌  |❌  |

 ... and some other undocumented features.
+Keep in mind that this table probably isn't kept up to date.

 ## Documentation of Functionality
 Consists of two parts, **twinhook** and **twinject**.